extract

 --selected-resn TEXT

-Force-include residues by residue ID (with optional chains/insertion codes, e.g., A:123A).
-See --selected-resn takes residue IDs, not names in CLI Conventions for the residue-ID requirement.
+Force-include residues by residue ID (with optional chains / insertion codes, e.g. A:123A).
+See --selected-resn takes residue IDs (not names).

 ""